jbms/finance-dl/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](LICENSE)
 [![Build Status](https://travis-ci.com/jbms/finance-dl.svg?branch=master)](https://travis-ci.com/jbms/finance-dl)

-This package may be useful on its, but is specifically designed to be used with [beancount-import](https://github.com/jbms/beancount-import).
+This package may be useful on its own, but is specifically designed to be used with [beancount-import](https://github.com/jbms/beancount-import).